 This isn’t Pijanowski’s first solar eclipse experiment.
 In 2017, his team planned an experiment that focused on animal behavior and sound in zoos, county parks, and state forests across all the different phases of a total solar eclipse.
 “When I was in the middle of the total solar eclipse [in 2017], I was struck by the fact that there were so many similarities between what I was experiencing and what I would view during a sunset,” says Pijanowski.

 Shades of orange and purple, which are unusual to see in the afternoon, and drops in temperature and wind speed, were observed by Pijanowski and his team seven years ago.
 They even captured activity from a common nighthawk, a predator that soars at dusk.
 But they also captured a lot of anthropogenic noise — noise created by humans.
-“People were so enthusiastic and excited that we missed some of the important data captures that we wanted,” says Kristen Ballisario, a soundscape ecologist with the Center for Global Soundscapes and part of Pijanowki’s team.
+“People were so enthusiastic and excited that we missed some of the important data captures that we wanted,” says Kristen Bellisario, a soundscape ecologist at the John Martinson Honors College and Director of HIFI Lab.
+Bellisario is also a faculty fellow with the Center for Global Soundscapes.
 That study was published in Ecological Indicators.

 This year’s experiment will be different.
 Pijanowski chose a remote location where he and his students could immerse themselves in only the sounds of nature.
 A Purdue University-maintained site, about an hour and 30 minutes south of Indianapolis, seemed the perfect place.
 The land stretches over 2,500 acres and hosts a variety of landscapes.
 A week before the April 8 eclipse, Pijanowski and his graduate students deployed 16 sensors in 14 locations.
 The semi-remote forest transformed into an observatory of sound.
 Hydrophones were sunk into bodies of water, recorders were strapped to trees and placed near the river’s edge, and bat sensors were set up in a cemetery holding an old-growth woodland.
 These recorders will document the soundscape for a week before eclipse, then during the event, and for another week after the eclipse.